Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions: Introduction

 The remainder of this paper is organized as follows.
 The formalism of DQPT and the connection between the Loschmidt amplitude and the partition function is shown in Sec. \ref{sec:formalism}.
-The analytic continuation helps in identifying a free energy like quantity (the rate function in Large deviation theory) as done in Sec. \ref{sec:part-funct-large}.
+The analytic continuation helps in identifying a free energy like quantity (the rate function in large deviation theory) as done in Sec. \ref{sec:part-funct-large}.
 The model (TFIM), its symmetry, symmetry-breaking, and the associated quench protocol are discussed in Sec. \ref{sec:protocol-dqpt-tfim}.
 This section introduces the variable $y$ which, as a complex variable, helps in the analytic continuation of the partition function and the Loschmidt amplitude.
 The basic RG transformation in the complex plane is done in Sec. \ref{sec:rg} which also contains some of the features of complex dynamics and the Julia set.
 The Julia set for the 1-D TFIM in the complex-$y$ plane and the connection to the zeros of the partition function is pointed out in Sec. \ref{sec:zeros-1-d}.
 This connection is feasible because the RG transformation is based on the partition function and its invariance under RG.
 The DQPT and the surprising features of the one dimensional problem are discussed in Sec. \ref{sec:basins-attr-dqpt}.
 The role of boundary conditions, periodic chain vs open chain, is analyzed in Sec. \ref{sec:interm-phase-bound}.
 The sensitivity to boundary conditions \cite{amina} is unique to DQPT and is not generally seen in thermal phase transitions.
 A simple argument based on quantum speed limits to explain the difference is also given there.
 The paper concludes in Sec. \ref{sec:conclusion}.
+Appendix \ref{sec:rg-relations} contains further details on the RG procedure.
+Features of complex dynamics and the Julia set are explored in Appendices\ref{sec:degree-rational-map}-\ref{sec:julia-set-rg}.
+In particular, Appendix \ref{sec:why-not-fractal} discusses the conditions because of which the Julia set for the one dimensional chain is an algebraic curve.
+This is not the case for higher dimensional models \cite{amina,smbpotts} which exhibit fractal Julia sets.
+These higher dimensional cases will be discussed elsewhere.
+Appendix \ref{sec:density-zeros} discusses the density of zeros of the partition function.